hbbio/nanoagent/README.md

 ## Contributing and License

-Contributions are welcome!
-Obviously make sure that all tests pass and that coverage includes your new code.
+Contributions are welcome: Obviously make sure that all tests pass and that coverage includes your new code and feel free to submit PRs.

 I will clarify the coding style guidelines, but try to respect the current project style.
-No dependency bump proposals, please.
+Please keep no dependencies!

 Written by Henri Binsztok and release under the MIT license.